Chicago Sky vs. Seattle Storm: Betting Trends, Record ATS, Home/Road Splits

 Sky Season Stats

-- On offense, the Sky are averaging 79.8 points per game (eighth-ranked in league).
-They are allowing 83.4 points per contest on defense (seventh-ranked).
+- So far this season, the Sky are posting 80.7 points per game (sixth-ranked in WNBA) and allowing 83.6 points per contest (sixth-ranked).

-- Chicago is grabbing 33 boards per game (ninth-ranked in WNBA) this year, while allowing 34.4 rebounds per contest (seventh-ranked).
+- Chicago is grabbing 33.1 rebounds per game (ninth-ranked in league).
+It is giving up 34.5 rebounds per contest (sixth-ranked).

-- The Sky are delivering 19.9 assists per game, which ranks them fifth in the WNBA in 2023.
+- The Sky are delivering 20 dimes per game, which ranks them fifth in the WNBA in 2023.

-- Chicago ranks seventh in the WNBA with 13.7 turnovers per game this season.
-Meanwhile, it ranks eighth with 13.2 forced turnovers per game.
+- Chicago ranks seventh in the WNBA with 13.5 turnovers per game so far this year.
+Meanwhile, it ranks sixth with 13.1 forced turnovers per game.

-- The Sky are draining 7.8 threes per game this season (fourth-ranked in WNBA), and they have a 35.8% three-point percentage (third-best).
+- The Sky are sinking 7.8 three-pointers per game this season (fourth-ranked in WNBA), and they have a 35.8% three-point percentage (third-best).

-- Chicago ranks best in the WNBA by giving up 6.3 threes per game.
-In terms of three-point percentage allowed, it ranks fourth in the league at 33.4%.
+- Chicago is allowing opposing teams to post a 33.5% three-point percentage this year (fourth-ranked in WNBA), but it has shined by allowing just 6.4 treys per contest (best).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.